hygieia/hygieia/jira-feature-collector/README.md

 	# queries rely on that change between different instantiations of Jira.
 	# Please provide the name value reference to your instance's IssueType for
 	# the lowest level of Issues (e.g., "user story") specific to your Jira
 	# instance.
-Note:  You can retrieve your instance's IssueType ID
+Note:  You can retrieve your instance's IssueType Name
-	# listings via the following URI:  https://[your-jira-domain-name]/rest/api/2/issuetype/
+	# listings via the following URI:
+	# https://[your-jira-domain-name]/rest/api/2/issuetype/.
+It is listed as
+	# attribute "name" in the JSON response.
     feature.jiraIssueTypeId=Story
     # In Jira, your instance will have its own custom field created for "sprint" or "timebox" details,
 	# which includes a list of information.
 This field allows you to specify that data field for your